The Best Dairy-Free Broccoli Soup Recipe You’ll Ever Try

 What are the first things you think of when the words “broccoli soup” come to mind?
 Besides “comfort food,” probably a lot of cheese and dairy, right?
 It excludes those of us who are lactose intolerant or trying go strictly paleo.
 But broccoli soup is so delicious, can’t there be another way to enjoy it?

-Yes there can!
-We’ve come up with the most delicious, nutrient-dense, veggie-packed, non-dairy alternative to broccoli cheese soup.
+Yes, there can!
+We’ve come up with a delicious, veggie-packed, non-dairy alternative to broccoli cheese soup.
 There’s no American or cheddar cheese, no heavy cream, no half and half, and no thickeners (which usually come in the form of white flour or cornstarch).

 So what’s in it?
 What makes it a creamy soup?
 How could it possibly be that great without all the yummy ingredients that you typically associate with a broccoli soup recipe?
 Let’s dive in.